-- A. Confidential information relating to: - 1.
-A taxpayer may be disclosed to the taxpayer, its successor in interest or a designee of the taxpayer who is authorized in writing by the taxpayer.
-A principal corporate officer of a parent corporation may execute a written authorization for a controlled subsidiary. - 2.
-A corporate taxpayer may be disclosed to any principal officer, any person designated by a principal officer or any person designated in a resolution by the corporate board of directors or other similar governing body.
-If a corporate officer signs a statement under penalty of perjury representing that the officer is a principal officer, the department may rely on the statement until the statement is shown to be false.
-For the purposes of this paragraph, "principal officer" includes a chief executive officer, president, secretary, treasurer, vice president of tax, chief financial officer, chief operating officer or chief tax officer or any other corporate officer who has the authority to bind the taxpayer on matters related to state taxes. - 3.
-A partnership may be disclosed to any partner of the partnership.
-This exception does not include disclosure of confidential information of a particular partner unless otherwise authorized. - 4.
-A limited liability company may be disclosed to any member of the company or, if the company is manager-managed, to any manager. - 5.
-An estate may be disclosed to the personal representative of the estate and to any heir, next of kin or beneficiary under the will of the decedent if the department finds that the heir, next of kin or beneficiary has a material interest that will be affected by the confidential information. - 6.
-A trust may be disclosed to the trustee or trustees, jointly or separately, and to the grantor or any beneficiary of the trust if the department finds that the grantor or beneficiary has a material interest that will be affected by the confidential information.
+A. Confidential information relating to:

+1. A taxpayer may be disclosed to the taxpayer, its successor in interest or a designee of the taxpayer who is authorized in writing by the taxpayer.
+A principal corporate officer of a parent corporation may execute a written authorization for a controlled subsidiary.
+If a taxpayer elects to file an Arizona small business income tax return under section 43-302, a written authorization by a THE taxpayer to allow the 1 department to disclose personal income tax information to a designee 2 includes the corresponding Arizona small business income tax return.

+3 2.
+A corporate taxpayer may be disclosed to any principal officer, 4 any person designated by a principal officer or any person designated in a 5 resolution by the corporate board of directors or other similar governing 6 body.
+If a corporate officer signs a statement under penalty of perjury 7 representing that the officer is a principal officer, the department may 8 rely on the statement until the statement is shown to be false.
+For the 9 purposes of this paragraph, "principal officer" includes a chief executive officer, president, secretary, treasurer, vice president of tax, chief 10 11 financial officer, chief operating officer or chief tax officer or any 12 other corporate officer who has the authority to bind the taxpayer on 13 matters related to state taxes.

+14 3.
+A partnership may be disclosed to any partner of the 15 partnership.
+This exception does not include disclosure of confidential 16 information of a particular partner unless otherwise authorized.

+4. A limited liability company may be disclosed to any member ofthe company or, if the company is manager-managed, to any manager.

+5. An estate may be disclosed to the personal representative of the estate and to any heir, next of kin or beneficiary under the will of the decedent if the department finds that the heir, next of kin or beneficiary has a material interest that will be affected by the confidential information.

+6. A trust may be disclosed to the trustee or trustees, jointly or separately, and to the grantor or any beneficiary of the trust if the department finds that the grantor or beneficiary has a material interest that will be affected by the confidential information.